ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 ## Variations

-Restify ships a few types of build in filter classes you can extend for specific needs.
+Restify ships a few types of build-in filter classes you can extend for your very specific needs.

 ### Date filters